OpenAPI Specification Requirements

 Use the validate command to check your OpenAPI spec before starting the server:

-hallucinate validate --openapi-path /path/to/spec.yaml \
+hallucinate validate --provider gemini --openapi-path /path/to/spec.yaml \

 --gcp-project my-project \